-- 7.2.5 The police in Wales get their funding from three womain sources the UK central Government (the UK Government, via the Home Office; and the Welsh Government; ) and the police precept component of council tax.
-Through the Spending Review process, the Home Secretary determines the amount of UKcentral Government (UK and Welsh Government) funding to the police in Wales. - 7.2.6 The Home Secretary decides the overall allocation of UK Government funding to Welsh police force areas according to the Police Allocation Formula and a Welsh Top-Up Grant to ensure broad consistency between forces.
-In 2011/12 and 2012/13, all police force areas in England and Wales have had their UK

-- Government funding reduced by the same percentage.
+- 7.2.5 The police in Wales get their funding from three main sources the UK Government, via the Home Office; the Welsh Government; and the police precept component of council tax.
+Through the Spending Review process, the Home Secretary determines the amount of UK Government funding to the police in Wales. - 7.2.6 The Home Secretary decides the overall allocation of UK Government funding to Welsh police force areas according to the Police Allocation Formula and a Welsh Top-Up Grant to ensure broad consistency between forces.
+In 2011/12 and 2012/13, all police force areas in England and Wales had their UK Government funding reduced by the same percentage.
 The Welsh Government decides the allocation of Welsh Government funding between police force areas.
 The Home Office also provides ring-fenced funding to Welsh police force areas for counter terrorism policing. - 7.2.7 In 2012-13, the Home Office provided £229m, the Welsh Government provided £151m and the police precept funding provided £221m.
-Whilst the Home Secretary determines the quantum, and in effect, the allocation of Central Government funding to Welsh police forces, the Welsh Local Government Minister has control over council tax policy in Wales, including whether to capon capping the precept.
+Whilst the Home Secretary determines the quantum, and in effect, the allocation of Central Government funding to Welsh police forces, the Welsh Local Government Minister has control over council tax policy in Wales, including whether to cap the precept.